eford/ERES2014.github.io/_posts/2014-05-19-hello-word.md

   creditlink:
 ---

-Registration coming soon.
-Check this space for updates.
+More details coming soon!
+Check this space for updates or subscribe to our [RSS feed](http://eres2014.github.io/feed.xml).